 Etienne J. Rossy Hernandez and Tristan Hoeffer

-My husband and I met first semester of veterinary school in July 2012, and we knew from the start we were meant to be.
+My husband and I met the first semester of veterinary school in July 2012, and we knew from the start we were meant to be.
 We dated all through veterinary school and clinicals.
 We got engaged during clinicals and married a year later in Jacksonville, Fla., where we now practice.

 Virginia LaMon and Susan Mendez